lanwenzhang/Learn-Unreal-Engine/01 Materials/README.md

 Defines the shape of the surface

 Each pixel represents a vector that indicates the direction that the surface is facing

+## 7 Ambient Occlusion
+Only effective when the global illumination is activated